 Sometimes the owner of a motor vehicle can be liable for injuries caused by the driver of their car, even though they are neither driving nor at the accident scene, on the basis of their ownership and their grant of permission for the at-fault driver to use the car.

-Where a car owner lets another person drive a car, most jurisdictions will treat the car owner as sharing liability for any accident caused by the borrower.
-The car owner's liability may be predicated on statute, or on common law principles such as negligent entrustment.
+Where a car owner lets another person drive a car, the car owner as sharing liability for any accident caused by the borrower.
+The car owner's liability may be predicated on an "owner liability" statute, or on common law principles such as negligent entrustment.
 From a public policy perspective, owner liability helps ensure that there will be insurance coverage for the accident, as the owner of a car will typically be insured.
 A borrower of a car is less likely to be insured.

 Owner liability does not ordinarily extend to non-permissive uses of a car, although an owner's negligence may sometimes cause liability to follow even where a car is stolen.
 For example, some jurisdictions will hold an owner liable if they leave the keys in the ignition of the car, and their car is stolen and subsequently invovled in an accident.